patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-development.md

 ##### **Decorative and semantic icons**

-There are two main categories of accessible icons:
+There are 2 main categories of accessible icons:
-1. **Decorative icons**, which can be removed without affecting the page's information.
+- **Decorative icons**, which can be removed without affecting the page's information.
-1. **Semantic icons**, which provide information that isn't present on the page.
+- **Semantic icons**, which provide information that isn't present on the page.
 For example, these can represent status, indicate an alert message type, or replace text as button labels.
 The meaning of a semantic icon must be provided in alternative ways to the user.
 Additionally, you should follow these guidelines:
     - Add a label for the icon in tooltip text that displays on hover and focus.
     - For interactive elements (like `<a>` and `<button>`), where an icon is used as the label instead of text, set a label as an `aria-label`.